Terrfex/EZoom/README.md

 # EZoom
-an arduino project to make Zoom calls handless, using Python
+an arduino project to make Zoom calls handless, using opencv in Python